nepenth/knowledge-base/README.md

 ### Finance And Accounting <a name="finance-and-accounting"></a>
-The Finance And Accounting category provides resources on financial analysis and accounting practices, with specific focus on analyzing financial statements to evaluate organizational performance and make informed business decisions.
-This section currently includes content related to Financial Statement Analysis, offering guidance on interpreting key financial metrics and reports.
+The Finance And Accounting category provides information on financial management topics, including analysis and interpretation of financial data.
+This category currently includes resources on Financial Statement Analysis, covering techniques for examining and understanding financial statements to inform business decisions.
 *Subcategories: Financial Statement Analysis*
 *Items: 1*